 CFD Comparative Study

 The three different feedwell configurations are studied side by side using the same flow rate and feedwell diameter.
-The distribution of solids becomes less concentric to feedwell for the side feed and bottom shelf designs.
-The EvenFlo design contains the velocity producing an even flow and uniform velocity in the feedwell.
+The distribution of solids becomes less concentric to the feedwell for the tangential flow and deflector designs.
+The EvenFlo design creates a large, efficient area of mixing intensity (feed velocity).

 Confirmation of CFD Results

-Their model shows solids exiting the inner chamber where flocculent is added in a brief, high velocity region.
-Then flocs quickly grow in the main zone of the feedwell and then are evenly discharged.
+Their model shows solids exiting the inner chamber where flocculant is added in a brief, high velocity region.
+Flocs then quickly grow in the main zone of the feedwell and are evenly discharged.